Link Search Menu Expand Document

 Class Name Mapping

-class which has an equivalent table named Customer
+Given a Customer class with an equivalent table named Customer under the sales schema:

 public class Customer